ebrensi/HUB_Invoice_Analysis/readme.md

 [`invoices.json`](invoices.json) contains a nested dictionary data structure with sheet-names as keys at the top-level.
 Each invoice (usually) contains:
 * items that IHO charged money for: typically rooms or other services
-* RATE info based on the type of renter and day-type: eg.
+* RATE info is contained in one cell of the original invoice, and is based on the type of renter and day-type: eg.
-  - Non-Member weekend rental
+  * Non-Member weekend rental
-  - Non-Member weekday
+  * Non-Member weekday
-  - Part-time member weeend, or weekday rental
+  * Part-time member weeend, or weekday rental
-  - Full-time member weekend
+  * Full-time member weekend
-  - Full-time member weekday rental
+  * Full-time member weekday rental
-* rate class info also includes various discounts
+  * Discounts:
     - Founder Discount
   	- Multi Room Discount
   	- Full Day Discount
   	- Partner Discount

 ### Item Classification